Courtesy TechSmart Kids

 Part of Microsoft’s diversity initiative, this is a free program for high school girls to spend a week with technology professionals.
 Participants connect with Microsoft employees and participate in interactive workshops to explore future careers in technology.
-2017 details coming soon; check the website for more info.
+Check the website for more info.

 24. Girls Who Code

 This immersion program in Seattle invites teen girls who are considering a future in computer programming to apply for this free, seven-week program that teaches the basics of computer science.
 The program encourages girls through mentorship by women working in the field.